ls1intum/Artemis/docs/user/communication.rst

 Secluded Communication
 ----------------------

 Users of a course can communicate in private via the Messages page. (see image below) The page consists of a collapsible Conversation sidebar on the left, where users can search for other participants of the current course and start a conversation with them.

-If the recipient is browsing another conversation when they receive a new message, an envelope icon appears in their Conversation Sidebar, next to the affiliated user who has sent the message.
+If the recipient is browsing another conversation when they receive a new message, an envelope icon appears in their Conversation sidebar, next to the affiliated user who has sent the message.
 This way, users become aware of the new message within that discussion.

 The authorities of tutors and instructors are more restricted in the Messages Page compared to the Course Communication Overview.
 Only the authors of messages and replies can edit or delete them.

 Messages do not have a title and tags and are not resolvable, pinnable, or archivable.
-Users can continue a discussion around a specific message topic by clicking the messages’ “Reply in thread” button, which opens the Thread Sidebar.
+Users can continue a discussion around a specific message topic by clicking the messages’ “Reply in thread” button, which opens the Thread sidebar.
 (see image below).
-The Thread Sidebar is a collapsible sidebar located on the right-hand side of the Messages Page when displayed.
+The Thread sidebar is a collapsible sidebar located on the right-hand side of the Messages Page when displayed.

 |messages|